easytarget/microPyEZfonts/WRITER.md

 ```
 Returns the exact area that the string would be written to with `myfont.write()`.
 * The return is suitable for passing directly to `display.rect()`.
+* The alignment and gap options will override the current default.

 #### set_default()
 ```python